avengerpenguin/avengerpenguin.com/Garden/Storytelling techniques for creating impactful presentations.md

 Like hero's journey, but not always a happy ending.
 Building tensions, overcoming obstacles.

-"I was born to a single mother in rural Mississippi and my hightest aspiration was to one day be a maid like my grandmother" - Oprah
+"I was born to a single mother in rural Mississippi and my highest aspiration was to one day be a maid like my grandmother" - Oprah

 ### Nested Loops

-Three or more narratives layered within eaqch other.
+Three or more narratives layered within each other.

 Core story at the centre and others elaborate on it.
-First story you being is the last you finish.
+First story you begin is the last you finish.

-"Growing up, I fanced many obstacles...
+"Growing up, I faced many obstacles...
 I had a 2nd grade teacher who taught me...
 What I learned was..."

 Titanic: